Warren, Sanders try to move past feud as early voters sound alarm

 Even as the controversy with Warren died down, however, Sanders’ campaign has zeroed in on Biden.
 It criticized Biden’s 2002 vote for the Iraq War, which Sanders opposed, and accused him of in the past supporting cutting Social Security benefits for the elderly, which Biden denied.
 The former vice president’s campaign accused Sanders staffers of lying.

-Reporting By Amanda Becker in Des Moines and Simon Lewis in Manchester; Editing by Soyoung Kim and Andrea Ricci
+Reporting by Amanda Becker in Des Moines and Simon Lewis in Manchester; Editing by Soyoung Kim, Andrea Ricci and Lisa Shumaker